 The court ruling addresses the illegality of MWD’s rates, but does nothing to rein in its spending and borrowing habits that are driving water rates higher each year.
 Between 2013-2016, MWD overspent its budget by $1.2 billion.
 This unplanned spending included questionable land purchases in Northern California without appraisals and spending $420 million on turf replacement.
 MWD then authorized $900 million in unplanned debt to help cover its overspending.
 MWD claimed these actions would not impact water rates, but its rates continue to rise each year – doubling over the past decade without a commensurate increase in reliability.

 MWD Plans to Spend Billions for Supplies Customers Don’t Need

 MWD’s own data show that its existing programs and projects can meet demand projections under all of the hydrological conditions assessed in its 2015 Urban Water Management Plan through 2040.
 Despite sufficient supplies, MWD is proposing to spend billions of dollars to develop additional supplies, which threatens to waste ratepayer dollars and strand major assets, driving up water rates in the process.
 Read the full report here:

-Regional leaders and the Water Authority are Fighting for San Diego Ratepayers
+Regional leaders and the Water Authority are Fighting for Southern California Ratepayers

-The Water Authority is fighting to stop MWD’s out-of-control spending and borrowing, and ensure the San Diego region has long-term access to affordable and reliable water supplies.
+The Water Authority is fighting to stop MWD’s out-of-control spending and borrowing, and ensure reliable water supplies and affordable water supplies.

 Join the Water Authority by sending an email to the MWD Board to stop the spending, by clicking here: